The Brighton to Portsmouth line of the LBSCR: Reaching Portsmouth

 There was continuing dissatisfaction in Portsmouth with its rail connection to London; this was provided by the LSWR from Gosport, via Bishopstoke.
-In 1844 a number of schemes were put forward, but the Brighton and Chichester Railway's own proposal, an extension from Chichester to Portsmouth, was the only serious possibility, and it obtained an Act on 8 August 1845.
+In 1844 a number of schemes were put forward, but the Brighton and Chichester Railway's own proposal, an extension from Chichester to Portsmouth, was the only serious possibility, and it obtained the Railway from Portsmouth to Chichester Act 1845 (8 & 9 Vict. c. cxcix) on 8 August 1845.

 The LSWR was planning an extension to Portsmouth from Fareham, on its Gosport branch line, through Cosham and into Portsea Island.
 The LBSCR was authorised to build a branch to Fareham from its new line unless the LSWR built the line itself.
 In the event the LBSCR built to a point just west of Cosham and the LSWR from there to Fareham.
 The Cosham line ran from a triangular junction, at Farlington Junction and Portcreek Junction.
 The line from the meeting point just west of Cosham to Portsmouth was made joint between the Brighton company and the LSWR.